 Fume Hoods

-A chemical fume hood is the main piece of laboratory equipment that protects workers when handling hazardous chemicals.
-Fume hoods are a type of engineering control designed to protect the worker from chemical hazards.
-Fume hoods are connected to an independent exhaust system that discharges the air from inside the fume hood to the outside of the building.
-Fume hoods are designed to be workspaces and not to be used for storage.
-Some chemical or a small satellite accumulation area may be kept in a fume hood so long as it does not disrupt airflow or does not inhibit the workspace.
+A chemical fume hood is the main laboratory equipment that protects workers when handling hazardous chemicals.
+They are engineering controls designed to protect workers from chemical hazards.
+Fume hoods are connected to an independent exhaust system that discharges the air from inside the fume hood to the outside of the building and are designed to be workspaces and not to be used for storage.
+Some chemical or a small satellite accumulation area may be kept in a fume hood as long as it does not disrupt airflow or inhibit workspace.

-Chemical Fume Hoods are checked for use and function during annual laboratory safety assessments by the lab safety team.
-Ductless Fume Hoods are prohibited unless pre-approved by EHS-SRM staff.
-Ductless fume hoods do not provide adequate protection and are designed for specific processes and procedures and not to be used as a replacement for a vented or ducted fume hood.
+NOTE: Ductless fume hoods are prohibited unless pre-approved by EHS-SRM staff.
+They hoods do not provide adequate protection and are designed for specific processes and procedures and not to be used as a replacement for a vented or ducted fume hood.
+Please contact SRM prior to purchasing a ductless fume hood.

-• Operate the hood at the proper sash height.
-Sash height will vary based on the fume hood.
-Most fume hoods will have a mark as to the appropriate sash height.
+- Operate the hood at the proper sash height, which will vary based on the fume hood.
+Most fume hoods will have a mark for the appropriate sash height.

-• Do not block the airfoil.
-The airfoil provides airflow across the floor of the hood, especially when the sash is closed. <br>(e.g. absorbent paper)
+- Do not block airfoil.
+The airfoil provides airflow across the floor of the hood, especially when the sash is closed. (e.g., absorbent paper).

-• Work as far inside the hood as possible, at least 6 inches from the front edge with the sash face between you and the task at hand.
+- Work as far inside the hood as possible, at least six inches from the front edge with the sash face between you and the task at hand.
+For fume hoods with sliding panels and liftable sash, only use the sliding panels for setup and breakdown and do not have the panels open while working with hazardous material or while an experiment is running.

-• Wear protective equipment!
+- Wear protective equipment (PPE).
 Fume hoods do not prevent accidents or chemical splashes.
-Personal protective equipment (safety glasses, gloves, aprons, etc.) appropriate to the conditions must always be worn.
+PPE (e.g., safety glasses, gloves and aprons) appropriate to the conditions must always be worn.

-• Close sash when finished with hood work or when leaving experiments or chemicals unattended.
-This procedure will contain fires and explosions within a hood.
+- Close the sash when finished with work or when leaving experiments or chemicals unattended.
+This procedure will contain fires and explosions within a hood and can reduce the amount of energy required to power the hood.

 VCU Chemical Hygiene Plan